falseywinchnet/tomatofft/README.md

 However- my obsession didn't stop there, and i figured out that i could sort the fft and reverse the sorting.
 I then found the basis function, which is, for the most part, a sigmoid.
 Who knew!

+in practice, transposition and out of order selection is a memory controller optimization problem and CPUs are not good at it.
+The fastest FFT I know of is an in-place decimation in time approach using mixed radix and a LUT.
+But, there are often attempts to find a faster approach through taking shortcuts.

-in theory, a close-to-acceptable(depending on the number of elements) faster than DFT operation is possible by virtue of the following operations:
+in theory, a close-to-acceptable(depending on the number of elements) faster operation is possible by virtue of the following operations:

 the input array is multiplied by an initial twiddle factor. it is then summarized out of order N different ways to produce each of the coefficients. by virtue of technicality, using N accumulators in parallel on the right hardware is faster than O(N log N) operations in K steps.
 Not more efficient, just faster. and, in fact, breaking up the FFT into smaller DFT is precisely how the latest analogue FFT works.

 Here is some code to use the identity matrix from the fft product: